Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 For autoupdate to work, you have to install [GIT](https://git-scm.com/download/win) and make sure, ```git``` is in your PATH.

 ### Discord Token
 The bot needs a unique Token per installation.
-This one can be obtained at http://discord.com/developers.
+This one can be obtained at http://discord.com/developers <br/>
 Create a "New Application", add a Bot, select Bot from the left menu, give it a nice name and icon, press "Copy" below "Click to Reveal Token".
 Now your Token is in your clipboard.
 Paste it in dcsserverbot.ini in your config-directory.
-Both "Privileged Gateway Intents" have to be enabled on that page.
+Both "Privileged Gateway Intents" have to be enabled on that page.<br/>
 To add the bot to your Discord guild, select "OAuth2" from the menu, then "URL Generator", select the "bot" checkbox, and then select the following permissions:
 _Manage Channels, Send Messages, Manage Messages, Embed Links, Attach Files, Read Message History, Add Reactions_ Press "Copy" on the generated URL, paste it into the browser of your choice, select the guild the bot has to be added to - and you're done!
 For easier access to channel IDs, enable "Developer Mode" in "Advanced Settings" in Discord.

+### Download
+Download the latest release version and extract it somewhere on your PC that is running the DCS server(s) and give it write permissions, if needed.
+Best is to use ```git clone``` as you then can use the autoupdate functionality of the bot.

+__Attention:__ Make sure that the bot's installation directory can only be seen by yourself and is not exposed to anybody outside via www etc.

 ### Bot Configuration
 The bot configuration is held in **config/dcsserverbot.ini**.
 See **dcsserverbot.ini.sample** for an example.<br/>